fhiso/sources-and-citations/citation-elements.md

-If an application encounters a *citation element* whose *citation element value* is a *string*, but where the application knows the *citation element* to be defined as *translatable*, the application *should* convert the *string* to a *translation set* by tagging it with the *language tag* `und` (defined in
+If an application encounters a *citation element* whose *citation element value* is a *string*, but where the application knows the *citation element name* to be defined as *translatable*, the application *should* convert the *string* to a *translation set* by tagging it with the *language tag* `und` (defined in
 &#x5B;[ISO 639-2](http://www.loc.gov/standards/iso639-2/)]